radhasiingh/myntra-product-marketplace-analysis/README.md

 - **Size:** ~52,120 raw product records
 - **Nature:** Publicly available product metadata

-> ⚠️ *Disclaimer:*
-> This dataset is used strictly for learning and portfolio purposes.
-> It does **not** represent actual Myntra sales data or internal business metrics.

 ## Data Cleaning & Preparation (Excel)

 Excel was used as the first stage of the analytics workflow, closely mirroring real industry practices.